 The Registrar will track students’ anticipated dates of return and contact them before they resume the program.

 Upon returning from a military leave of absence, students are responsible for completing and submitting the Returning from a Military Leave of Absence Form from the Registrar.
 Students can also request their return from a military leave of absence by calling and/or emailing the Registrar.

 The Registrar will work with students to determine the next steps for resuming their program.
 Students returning from a military leave of absence may resume courses at the beginning of a block.

 Spouses of members of the United States military, including reserve forces, may be eligible for a military spouse leave of absence.
 To qualify for a military spouse leave of absence a student must be legally married to the military service member.

-Tusculum College provides the following accommodations to students who experience a disruption in their program due to the active military service of a spouse:
+Tusculum University provides the following accommodations to students who experience a disruption in their program due to the active military service of a spouse: